Treaty of Amiens (1279)

-The Treaty of Amiens was signed on 23 May 1279 in Amiens, Picardy between the King of France, Philip III, and the King of England, Edward I, to settle their disputes.
+The Treaty of Amiens was signed by King Philip III of France and King Edward I of England in Amiens, Picardy, on 23 May 1279.
+It principally concerned control of the borderlands between the French royal demesne and the English possessions in Aquitaine, particularly Agenais, Quercy, and Saintonge.

-Historical background
+Background

 The 1229 Treaty of Paris put an end to the conflict between the King of France, Louis IX, and the Count of Toulouse, Raymond VII, and provided for the marriage of the latter's daughter, Joan of Toulouse, to King Louis' brother, Alphonse of Poitiers.
 In the event that they did not have heirs, their estates were to revert to the Crown of France.
 Among these estates, some, such as Agenais and Quercy, were originally part of the dowry that Joan of England, sister of King Richard I of England, brought when she married count Raymond VI of Toulouse in October 1196.

 The 1259 Treaty of Paris signed between King Louis IX and Henry III, King of England, had provided that, in the event that Joan of Toulouse did not have an heir, the estates brought by her grandmother, Joan of England, would return to the English Crown.
 Henry III had also raised claims to Quercy and Saintonge, but they had not been settled.

-In August 1271 Joan of Toulouse and Alphonse of Poitiers died a few days apart, without an heir.
-As soon as their deaths were known, the King of France, Philip III, declared himself the owner of all their domains, including those which were supposed to go to King Henry III.
+In August 1271 Joan of Toulouse and Alphonse of Poitiers died a few days apart without heirs.
+As soon as their deaths were known, Philip III declared himself the owner of all their domains, including those which were supposed to go to King Henry III.